Sefaria Library

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that is efficient and front-loaded, containing no filler or redundant information.
+The description is a single sentence that is front-loaded with the core action and resource.
+It includes useful examples without any filler or redundant information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.